zachallaun/datomic-cljs/README.md

 ## Development

-I've developed a super-awesome testing infrastructure to manage node/browser compatibility.
+I've developed super-awesome testing infrastructure to manage the inherent asynchrony.
 It involves shoving errors into a vector and printing it.
 If the vector's empty, there are no errors and we rejoice.